rimstone/rimstone/README.md

 ![RImStone Logo](https://rimstone-lang.com/rimstone.png)

 RimStone is a memory-safe, high-performance programming language and framework.
-It's general purpose, web ready, simple and powerful.
+It's general purpose, web ready, easy to use and powerful.

 Build web applications, distributed systems, middleware and command-line applications in minutes.
 Try [Hello World](https://rimstone-lang.com/article-hello.html) now, both as a command-line program and a service.
 RimStone applications are highly-optimized native executables without Virtual Machines.